jamsinclair/blog/_posts/2016-08-19-free-minecraft-server-in-under-20-mins.md

 8. Hold on, we're now presented with a prompt asking if we'd like to __'Select an existing or create a new key pair?'__, what does that mean you ask?

-    Rather than use an username/password setup to log in to the server, AWS by default requires you to setup and download a secure key pair.
-If you're interested, rather than badly explain it here, jump on over to Reddit's [Explain SSH keys and validation like I'm five?](https://www.reddit.com/r/learnprogramming/comments/1enupy/explain_ssh_keys_and_validation_like_im_five/) thread.
+    Rather than use a username/password setup to log in to the server, AWS by default requires you to setup and download a secure key pair.
+If you're interested, rather than explain it here, jump on over to Reddit's [Explain SSH keys and validation like I'm five?](https://www.reddit.com/r/learnprogramming/comments/1enupy/explain_ssh_keys_and_validation_like_im_five/) thread.

     __tldr;__ It's more secure to use these complex keys to access the server.

-    Select __'Create a new key pair'__, give it the name like _'aws-key'_ and download the key pair.
+    Select __'Create a new key pair'__, give it a name like _'aws-key'_ and download the key pair.
 Do not lose this!
     You will be unable to download this key again and is required to access your server.

 9. Now finally click __'Launch Instance'__ and pat yourself on the back.
 You've managed to understand my tangled